Testing Week: 3 Key Takeaways from Machining High-Temp Alloys

 Testing week was a great success.
 Not only did we learn a lot about high-temp alloys that will benefit our aerospace and defense customers, but we also learned ways to improve our processes for our customers in other industries.
 Even more important, we confirmed that our existing processes are working.
 Based on the results from the event, we will make a few adjustments and switch up some of our tools, but we were thrilled to see there were no glaring issues.

 Ultimately, the research and investment that we put into this testing week will improve our efficiency, speed, and part finishes.
 These improvements all add up to faster turnaround times and greater value for our customers.

-JR Machine Simplifies the Production of Precision Parts for Aerospace OEMs
+JR Machine Streamlines the Production of Precision Parts for Aerospace OEMs

 The knowledge we gained from the testing event helps us better serve our customers, especially those in the aerospace industry, in terms of efficiency and turn-around time.
 JR Machine is certified in ISO 9001:2015 / AS9100, ITAR, provides material traceability, and uses the latest automation technology.
 If you are interested in finding the ideal partner for aerospace manufacturing, get in touch.
 JR Machine can help streamline your production process with more consistent and accurate results.